Mitski: Public image

 In a 2016 interview with The New York Times, Mitski described the tension of being a private person and her discomfort with the attention that comes with being in the public eye, therefore preferring to keep her personal life private.
 Since her breakthrough in 2014, she has often been described as private by the press.

 As an Asian-American woman, Mitski has felt pressure to represent her community.

 Mitski is not active on social media, and the accounts under her name are run by a manager.
-She left social media in 2019, around the same time she quit music, because she felt it was unhealthy for her self-image.
+She left social media in 2019 because she felt it was unhealthy for her self-image.
 However, she has gained massive popularity on social media.
 As of February 2022, her music has been featured in over 2.5 million videos on TikTok.
 In 2021, former President of the United States Barack Obama included "The Only Heartbreaker" in his yearly list of top songs.